Dibyadarshan/dibyadarshan.github.io/_posts/2022-05-07-probably-correct.markdown

 I came across this problem while watching a video in `The Summer of Math Exposition` playlist.

 > You are given a perfectly uniform random number generator `rng`.
-Devise an algorithm to pick a random to pick a random point within a unit circle.
+Devise an algorithm to pick a random point within a unit circle.

 I paused the video and tried to come up with the solution.